Treatment Options for ADHD

 Methylphenidate, dexamfetamine and lisdexamfetamine are all stimulant medications.

 2️⃣ Non-stimulants are often prescribed if stimulants aren’t effective or if there are significant side effects.
-They work in a slightly different way to stimulants.
+They work in a slightly different way than stimulants.
 Some non-stimulant medications prevent the reuptake of norepinephrine into our neurones (brain cells), meaning that there is an increased concentration around the neurone.
-Others activate specific receptors on our neurones to enhance brain activity.
+Other non-stimulant medications activate specific receptors on our neurones to enhance brain activity.
 However, this means non-stimulants take longer to have an effect typically up to 3-4 weeks.

 Atomoxetine and guanfacine are both non-stimulant medications.

 Taking ADHD medication can also have side effects, like taking any other medication.
 Side effects will differ for everyone, and some people might not experience any.
 Side effects are also often different depending on the specific medication you are prescribed because they all work slightly differently.